Stenotrema

-Stenotrema is a genus of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the family Polygyridae.
+Stenotrema is a genus of air-breathing land snails, terrestrial pulmonate gastropod molluscs in the family Polygyridae.
+Members of this genus are known as slitmouths.
 These are typically small to medium-sized snails, with a velvety or hairy shell surface, and a narrow aperture which is usually closely guarded by well-developed "teeth".

 Distribution

 The genus occurs throughout most of North America, from Alaska, though Canada and the United States, into Mexico.

 Species

 Genus Stenotrema contains the following species and subspecies: